em-tlm/ts-lib-mongo/README.md

 ### Peer Dependency
 `mongoose` is added as a [peer dependency](https://nodejs.org/en/blog/npm/peer-dependencies/) in package.json.
-This allows the application that uses this library to access the same mongoose object.
+This allows the application that uses this library to access the same mongoose object used in this library.

 ### todo:
 * Add more unit tests (question how to start and stop mongod?)